annotation/text-fabric/docs/Api/Apps.md

         tutLink | html link | points to the tutorial for TF search webLink | method | given a node, produces a link to an online description of the corresponding object (to [shebanq](https://shebanq.ancient-data.org) or [cdli](https://cdli.ucla.edu)

-        ??? note "asApi"
+        ??? note "asApp"
             The `extraApi` contain several display functions.
 By default they suppose that there is a Jupyter notebook context in which results can be rendered with `IPython.display` methods.
             But if we operate in the context of a web-interface, we need to generate straight HTML.
-We flag the web-interface case as `asApi == True`.
+We flag the web-interface case as `asApp == True`.

         ??? note "pretty"
             Not all of the `pretty` method needs to be defined by the app.